sheldonucr/ucr-eecs168-lab/lab3/README.md

 Add wires with `Add -> Wire`.

 For the pins, go to `Add -> Pins` and place five output pins for each of the five `VIO#` pins.
 Feel free to give the wires the same names as the pins using `Add -> Wire Name`.
+Save with `Design -> Save` once your testbench circuit is done.

 ![fig24](images/fig24.png)

 _**Fig. 24.
 Ring Oscillator Testbench Circuit**_

-Save with `Design -> Save` once your testbench circuit is done.
-Now we need to create a new layout so go to `New -> CellView` from the Custom Designer Console and setup the options as shown in Fig.25 below.
+Now we need to create a new layout so go to `New -> CellView` from the Custom Compiler Console and setup the options as shown in Fig.25 below.

 - Library: mylibrary
 - Cell Name: ringOscillator